Wojtazzzz/Wojtazzzz/README.md

 <h1 align="center">🤠 Howdy! 🤠</h1>

 <p align="center">
 I'm a Web Developer building digital products using modern programming principles.
 I currently code for open-source projects and develop knowledge of TypeScript, React and PHP ecosystem.
-Freelancer and developer at AtomStore.
+Freelancer and developer at the AtomStore company.
 </p>

 <div align="center">